-Other noncurrent liabilities include certain asset retirement obligations, including amounts related to the closure and post-closure obligations associated with our Waste Management Segment's facility in West Texas.
+Other asset retirement obligations include amounts related to the closure and post-closure obligations associated with our Waste Management Segment's facility in West Texas.
+Our Compact and Federal LLRW disposal facilities were fully certified for operations in 2012, at which time we increased our estimated asset retirement obligation by approximately \$19.1 million.
 We are required to provide certain financial assurance to the Texas government agencies with respect to the decommissioning obligations related to such facility, as more fully described in Note 17.
 Certain of our affiliates have provided or assisted us in providing such financial assurance, as discussed in Note 16.